jason-brian-anderson/pipeline_gen/README.md

 * Adding tools like mypy, linters, and vscode integration by default
 * Add a Dockerfile for a tensorflow container
 * Add example pipelines role modelling best practices

+## Passwords
+The usernames/passwords for both airflow and jupyter are all just 'airflow'